 |How hard?||Difficult||Trailheads:||Barnum Rd|

-The first 0.40-miles of trail from the Barnum Road parking area is through private property by easement.
-The trail enters state land and swings hard left heading NE.
+The first 0.40-miles of the trail from the Barnum Road parking area is through private property by easement.
+The trail enters state land and swings hard left, heading NE.
 The trail follows the state land boundary closely with private land on your left for another 0.38-miles.

 Trail Segment Breakdown